teamviben/handbook/product-management/README.md

 **Goal: Understand problem and start product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf)**

 The first step is to figure out what problem to solve.
 This is the **hardest part**.
 If you get this wrong, everything else would result in waste.
-At JTC, often your customer would tell you the problem statement(s).
 [5 Whys](https://en.wikipedia.org/wiki/Five_whys) is a good interrogative technique to use while doing the discovery and understanding the problem statement.

 Once you understand the problem, create a product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf) and fill the relevant section to document the problem statement.